 Open Toe vs Closed Toe Compression Stockings: How to Choose?

 You may be wondering, what is the difference between open toe and closed toe compression socks?
-In a recent post, we discussed why compression socks have open toes, and how they compare to compression sleeves for gradual compression.
-In this blog, we will be discussing why you may choose to wear open toe compression socks or closed toe, and what functional differences they may have.
+In a recent post, we discussed why some compression socks have open toes, and how they compare to compression sleeves for graduated compression.
+If you have challenges with swelling, discomfort, or pain in your legs, you should consider compression socks or stockings of either the open or closed toe variety.
+There are great benefits for open toe compression socks or stockings.
+Scientific and medical research has shown that graduated compression socks can:

-Besides the obvious hole in the toe, there are a of couple of differences in our open toe compression socks vs. Our closed toe variety.
+Besides the obvious hole in the toe, there are a couple of differences between open toe compression socks and closed toe variety.

-First, I want to start off by establishing what makes a normal compression sock.
-Compression socks are knee high garments that gently squeeze the lower leg to prevent blood from pooling.
-Compression garments utilize something called graduated compression to guide blood safely back up to the heart.
-Graduated compression in the context of a compression sock entails that the garment is tightest around the ankle and lower leg, and progressively less tight.
-This prevents blood pooling and swelling in the ankle and legs.
+First, I want to start off by discussing how compression socks or stockings work and the benefits of wearing them.
+Compression socks are knee high garments that gently squeeze the lower leg to prevent blood and other fluids from pooling in the feet and ankles.
+Compression stockings work the same way but go all the way up to your waist.
+Compression garments use graduated compression to guide blood safely back up to the heart.
+When you see “graduated compression” it means that the piece of compression wear is tightest around the ankle and lower leg and gets less tight as it moves up the leg.
+This prevents blood pooling and swelling in the ankle and legs by helping the veins push blood back to the heart.
+One scientific study found that graduated compression socks improve blood flow by about 24%.

-When it comes to gradual compression, an open toe compression sock and a closed toe compression sock function the same.
-This is because the toe box does not provide and compression, and that is what is eliminated with the open toe.
+When it comes to gradual compression, open toe and closed toe compression socks or stockings function the same.
+This is because the toe box does not provide the therapeutic compression that the part around your legs does.

 dog compression socks